 VI.
 Discussion and Possible Action on Minutes of the February 21, 2020 CEO Council Meeting Judge Mills moved to approve the minutes of the February 21, 2020 CEO Council meeting.
 The motion was seconded by Judge Morrill and passed.
-CEO Council Meeting Minutes May 29, 2020 Page 2 of 9

 VII.
 Chairman's Report